neyrinck/origami2d/README.md

 <img width="640" height="480" alt="lagrangian_morph_raw" src="https://github.com/user-attachments/assets/cf1adbf5-d7cb-40d7-bbc0-2c11ba5d833c" />

-It is less clear how to deal with this issue for filamnets, and we do not presently.
+It is less clear how to deal with this issue for filaments, and we do not presently.
 But with the skimage.morphology.remove_small_holes function, we can plausibly capture nearly all(?) of these underestimates of the morphology number, by filling holes, as shown below.
 This involves an assumption/definition that haloes are simply-connected blobs in Lagrangian space.

 <img width="640" height="480" alt="lagrangian_haloes_holesfilled" src="https://github.com/user-attachments/assets/9b96c2ec-3789-4d96-bd86-61a58125d954" />